 What is Momentum Investing?

-Characteristics of momentum investing
+Characteristics of Momentum Investing

-1. Trend line
+1. Trend lines

-2. Moving average
+2. Moving averages

 3. Stochastic oscillator

+We hope you’ve enjoyed reading CFI’s explanation of momentum investing.
 CFI is the global provider of the Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to teach anyone to become a world-class financial analyst.
 To learn more, check out the free resources below: